ichthyosaurus/sailfish-patch/README.md

 ## Importing an existing patch

+Importing a patch for which there is a `CONFIG` file is very straightforward:

+- Create an empty directory for the patch, e.g. `my-patch`
+- Drop `CONFIG` as well as either `unified_diff.patch` or a tarball containing the patch file into this directory.
+- Run `sailfish-patch -u`.

+If no `CONFIG` file is available, follow these steps:

-- create a new configuration file with `-eC > CONFIG`
+- Create a new configuration file with `sailfish-patch -eC > CONFIG`.
-- specify source packages, patch name, etc. (see step 1 above)
+- Specify source packages, patch name, etc. (see step 1 in "Creating a new patch").
-- use `-i CONFIG unified_diff.patch` to create a new repo and bootstrap it
+- Run `sailfish-patch -i CONFIG my_patch_file.diff` to create a new repo and bootstrap it.

 # Installation

-`sailfish-patch` is written purely in `bash` but has the following dependencies:
+`sailfish-patch` is written purely in `bash` but requires the following shell commands:

     patch git scp ssh sed xclip
     rpm rpmbuild rpm2cpio cpio tar